nafets227/backup/README.md

   sender of the Alerting emails
 - MAIL_URL: Email Server
-  where to deliver the Alerting emails like 'smtp[s]://user:password@some.host:port'
+  where to deliver the Alerting emails like `smtp[s]://user:password@some.host:port`
 - MAIL_SSL: Use SSL to deliver mail if set to 1 Emails will be delivered to the mail server using STARTTLS
 - MAIL_HOSTNAME: hostname reported in SMTP HELO optionally give the hostname that we report to SMTP server in HELO command.
-Usefule if the SMTP server requires a FQDN.
+Useful if the SMTP server requires a FQDN.
 Defaults to hostname.

 ## UserID´s in this Non-root image

 This image is using non-root user "backupuser" with UID 41598.
-Using a diffferent non-root user is not supported (email wont work), so if you need to specify the user for the container runtime (e.g. in Kubernetes "runAsUser") you MUST use 41598.
+Using a different non-root user is not supported (email will not work), so if you need to specify the user for the container runtime (e.g. in Kubernetes "runAsUser") you MUST use 41598.